centau/vide/docs/tut/crash-course/3-components.md

 This is a way to separate your UI into small chunks that you can reuse and put together.

+A single parameter `props` is used to pass properties to the component.

 ::: code-group

 ```lua [Button.luau]